Vyral/robin-phillips/_posts/2022-04-03-7-great-restaurants-in-north-mount-pleasant.md

 **5\.
 Emoji Poké.** This is David’s favorite go-to lunch spot, and they have superb spicy tuna.
 So my go-to order is Robin’s poké bowl with spicy tuna, half rice, half lettuce, and avocado.&nbsp;

 **6\.
 Front Porch Coffeehouse and Creamery.** They have such a cool, eclectic vibe.
 They offer coffee, frappes, gourmet popsicles, bubble tea, and more.
 They also have a lovely outdoor porch with umbrellas.
-I usually order the classic bubble tea, which is classic milk tea, boba, taro, and thai.&nbsp;
+I usually order the classic bubble tea, which is milk tea, boba, taro, and Thai iced tea.&nbsp;

 **7\.
 Wasabi.** This is one of my favorite places to have lunch with clients or other agents because they have indoor and outdoor seating and a beautiful bar.
 Their tempura shrimp appetizer is one of my favorites, and it includes shrimp, shiitake mushrooms, asparagus, and carrots.&nbsp;